cabforum/smime/SBR.md

 ## 1.1  Overview
 This document describes an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements that are necessary for the issuance and management of Publicly-Trusted S/MIME Certificates.

-An S/MIME Certificate for the purposes of this document can be identified by the existence of an Extended Key Usage (EKU) Object Identifier (OID) of 1.3.6.1.5.5.7.3.4 for `emailProtection` and the inclusion of an email address in the Subject, an Rfc822Name, or an otherName of type id-on-SmtpUTF8Mailbox in the subjectAltName extension.

 **Notice for Readers**

 An S/MIME Certificate contains a public key bound to an email address and may also contain the identity of a natural person or legal entity that controls such email address.
 The key pair can then be used to sign, verify, encrypt, and decrypt email.